 Never tried Airbnb before?
 Now’s the perfect time to start (you can even get up to $51 off your first stay with this link)

 I know everybody loves Booking, but I find the platform really ugly and unappealing.
 The customer service is also less than awesome.

-Agoda, on the other hand, is less well-known (but apparently owned by the same company as Booking?) with incredible service and amazing deals.
+Agoda, on the other hand, is less well-known (but apparently owned by the same company as Booking?) with incredible service and amazing deals and discounts.
 They’re especially strong in Asia, but if you can find it on Booking, chances are it’s on Agoda too (plus, you accumulate points for free stays, woohoo!).

 Everybody loves Booking, except for me.
 Yeah, they’ve got that free cancellation thing going on, but otherwise – meh.
 Still, sometimes I find my best hotel deal on here versus Agoda, so then I go with it.
 It’s just never my first choice option.